enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``StarEnergyToQuasarUV`` (external)
     The fraction of the rest-mass energy of the stars created which is returned as UV radiation with a quasar spectrum.
-Default: 5e-6 ``StarFeedbackDistRadius`` (external)
+Default: 5e-6 ``StarFeedbackDistCellStep`` (external)
-    The radius in grid pixels away from a star particle out to which stellar feedback is deposited.
-This can only be used with the Cen & Ostriker feedback, ``StarParticleFeedback`` methods 0 and 1.
-    If set to 0, stellar feedback is only deposited into the cell in which the star particle lives.
-Default: 0 ``StarFeedbackDistCellStep`` (external)
     This is used with ``StarFeedbackDistRadius`` > 0.
 This parameter determines the shape of the region into which stellar feedback is